Mils Electronic was a manufacturer of

 products to customers in over 60 countries .

 In the more than 60 years of its existence, the company went through tough

 times, but survived them all.
 More importantly: Mils was never involved

 With a flawless and successful track record,

-Mils Electronic remains one of the few independent, privately-held,
+Mils Electronic remained one of the last independent, privately-held,

 self-financed manufacturers of cryptographic equipment in the world.